Skip to main content

-go mod init go-with-nubo
+go mod init github.com/yourname/hello-go

 package main